DigitalRuby/MailDemon/README.md

 - Hotmail.com, live.com and outlook.com have had an invalid SSL certificate for quite a while now.
 I've added them to appsettings.json.
 You may need to add additional entries for mail services with bad certificates.

 ## Mail List Setup

+Mail Demon contains an integrated mail list management website and mail list sending service.
+In order to use this service, you must setup your `appsettings.json` file and make some additional optional customization.

 - Make sure your smtp settings are correct in `appsettings.json`.
 - Setup `appsettings.json`, `mailDemonWeb section`.
+  - Set `enableWeb` to true.
+  - Set the authority to your scheme and host, i.e. https://yourdomain.com.
+  - Set your admin user/password.
-Set `enableWeb` to true and set your admin user/password, google recaptcha key, etc.
+  - Set google recaptcha keys (https://www.google.com/recaptcha).
+  - Set ssl certificate (.pem public and private files along with password).
 - Use `--server.urls` parameter to set the kestrel binding for the web server.
 - Login with https://yourdomain.com/MailDemonLogin.
 Replace yourdomain.com with your actual domain name.
+Use the admin user/password from the `appsettings.json` file.
+Nothing will show up until you login.
 - Create a new mailing list using menu at top.
 - List name is meant to be more like a short variable name, somewhat human readable, but short and unique.
 List title is what subscribers will see.
 - Send your victims, I mean subscribers, to https://yourdomain.com/SubscribeInitial/[listname].
 Replace yourdomain.com with your actual domain name.
 Replace [listname] with the actual list name.